dfandrich/testclutch-curl-web/README.md

 # Redeployment

-To update the software, just upload a new bundle and deploy it as before.
-The *Post deploy* hook should remain the same as before.
+To update Test Clutch, just upload a new bundle and deploy it as before.
+The *Post deploy* hook should already be set as above.

-When using the *Redeploy* option to updates the application servers, ensure that *Keep volume data* is ON.
+When using the *Redeploy* option to update the application servers, ensure that *Keep volume data* is ON.
 If redeployment happens with that off, the application code will be gone and there will be a site outage until you deploy a bundle again.
 Once the redeployment completes, log in via ssh and manually